 With a new wave of mergers and acquisitions (M&A) activity and promoter-led take-private deals, buoyed in some key markets by heightened geopolitical tensions, merger arbitrage thrives as an investment strategy for well-prepared investors.
-Cash-rich companies that have weathered COVID-19, opportunistic family controllers and private equity firms now sitting on record levels
+Cash-rich companies that have weathered COVID-19, opportunistic family controllers and private equity firms now sitting on record levels of dry powder are creating attractive merger arbitrage opportunities.
+These investors are focusing on businesses in distress and takeovers or privatizations of companies which are currently undervalued by the market.

-In this piece, we highlight some of the key questions investors consider when analysing merger arbitrage investment opportunities in the key public M&A markets in the Asia Pacific region.
+In this alert, we highlight some of the key questions investors consider when analysing merger arbitrage investment opportunities in the key public M&A markets in the Asia Pacific region.